barsnes-group/peptide-shaker-online/README.md

 ----

 ## Setup
-The setup of PeptideShaker Online required local access to the following
+The setup of PeptideShaker Online requires local access to the following:

 1. Galaxy server
 2. MySQL database engine